32blogby Studio Mitsu

 You can write await directly inside the component.
 The indirect pattern of passing props through getServerSideProps is gone — data fetching and UI live in the same file.

 The core shift is that components now run on the server by default.
 Server Components execute server-side only.
 You can write database queries or API calls directly, and that code never gets sent to the browser.
+For a deeper dive into how this architecture works under the hood, see React Server Components Explained.

 How to Decide Between Server and Client Components